Metabolic Syndrome and Prediabetes

 Build up to moderate-intensity exercise for at least 150 minutes a week of physical

 activity.
-Or do 30 minutes of physical activity 5 days a week.
+Or do 30 minutes of physical activity 3 to 5 days a week.
 Break the activity

 into 10-minute periods if that's easier for you.
 Don’t let more than 2 days go by

 Break up long periods of sitting or inactivity with short sessions of light activity

 every 30 minutes.